RubberDuckE/IL-Plates-Hashmap/README.md

 two categories:

 1. **Personalized:**
-     letters and numbers, with a space between the letters
+     Letters and numbers, with a space between the letters
      and numbers.
 Format: 1-5 letters plus 1..99 *OR* 6 letters plus 1..9
      Examples: A 1, B 99, ZZZZZ 1, ABCDEF 3